Wilderness Areas – Gila & Aldo Leopold

-Visitors can enjoy two of the finest wilderness areas in New Mexico while they are in Sierra County.
+Two of the finest wilderness areas in New Mexico overlap the western side of Sierra County.

 Together, the Gila National Forest and the Aldo Leopold Wilderness offer 3 million acres of wild nature, portions of which are perfect for activities like camping, hiking, or just enjoying the silence and clean air of this uncharted territory.